jorgesalinas07/Invoicing-company-REST-Personal-Project-/README.md

 # Invoicing-company-REST-Personal-Project-
-This respository is a personal project of an invoicing company using Django Rest Framework and Postman.
+This respository is a personal project of an invoicing company using Django Rest Framework, JWT and Postman.

 Now we have an explanation of the deploy of this proyect: